 You should definitely explore Agate Beach.
 Agate Beach is located a few kilometers north of Luderitz town and it is a great place to catch the sunset.
 It also has surfing potential if you are so inclined.
 However, the water here is absolutely freezing due to the cold water Benguela current.

 Visitors can dig for sandroses if they are in the company of a conservation officer.
 A permit from the Ministry of Environment and Tourism would be necessary.
 They have an office in Luderitz town.
 Additionally, it is possible to find agates with a bit of luck.

-Luderitz Namibia Accommodation
+Luderitz Hotels and Accommodation